parkervg/blendsql/README.md

 - 🥤 ...operations over heterogeneous data sources (e.g. tables, text, images)
 - 🥤 ...the structured & interpretable reasoning of SQL with the generalizable reasoning of LLMs

-It can be viewed as an inversion of the typical text-to-SQL paradigm, where a user calls a LLM, and the LLM calls a SQL program.

 **Now, the user is given the control to oversee all calls (LLM + SQL) within a unified query language.**